Fathers and Sons

-ow is it, exactly, that Shia LeBeouf has become the most interesting person in Hollywood?
+How is it, exactly, that Shia LeBeouf has become the most interesting person in Hollywood?

 For me, the transformation happened seemingly overnight, and I can put my finger on a trio of revelatory moments, all of them arriving in rapid succession.